by Kathy Clarkson, Anton Mei Brandt, and Tim Eldred

 [KC]: Time for an obligatory Ark of the Stars reference: according to the information revealed in that movie, the Akerians distributed seven different races throughout the universe that share their genetics.
 We know that three of them are Earthlings, Garmillas and Jirellians.
 It would be poetic for Teresa to be connected to them in that way.

 [AMB]: I’m happy you mentioned it.
-There are some other races whose origins are up for speculation, such as the Zaltzians, the Alterans as well as the Gatlantian expeditionary group we saw in Ark of the Stars.
+There are some other races whose origins are up for speculation, such as the Zaltzians, the Alterans, the Beemelans as well as the Gatlantian expeditionary group we saw in Ark of the Stars.

 On Earth, Yuki goes to visit Dr. Sado, still questioning her identity.
 He surmises that she is troubled by the fact that she was not called by Teresa.
 Sado gives her some tea and words of encouragement, and when she asks what he saw in his vision, Dr. Sado tells her that he saw Mi-kun’s predecessor.

 [AMB]: Switching from the coldness of space to the coldness of the Japanese winter season is a clever visual motif, showing that both Kodai and Yuki are freezing in different ways, mentally and physically.
 Where Varel proceeds to feed Kodai’s curiosity, Sado feeds Yuki with some comfort, telling her that she’ll always be the same Yuki Mori to Yamato’s crew.
-It’s also very nice to see Dr.Sado enjoying some of his spare time at home, giving us some breathing room from all the space mumbo jumbo.
+And seeing Dr.Sado enjoying some of his spare time at home gives us some breathing room from all the space mumbo jumbo.

 [TE]: It’s worth pointing out that the winter season reminds us that we’re in the month of December, near the end of the year 2202.
 (Which means, despite the series title, most of the story will happen in 2203.)